jazzband/django-simple-history/docs/advanced.rst

 .. code-block:: python

-    >>> # This will call the manager method on the 'other' database.
+    >>> # This will call a manager method on the 'other' database.
     >>> poll.history.db_manager('other').as_of(datetime(2010, 10, 25, 18, 4, 0))

-See the Django documentation for more information on interacting with Multiple databases.
+See the Django documentation for more information on how to interact with multiple databases.

 History Diffing